apache/tvm/docs/langref/relay/intro.rst

         %x + %y
     }

-A parameter is just a pairing of a :py:class:`~tvm.relay.expr.LocalVar` and optional :py:class:`~tvm.relay.type.Type`.
+A parameter is just a pairing of a :py:class:`~tvm.relay.expr.LocalVar` and optional :py:class:`~tvm.relay.ty.Type`.
 They represent the formal parameters of functions and definitions, and are written as :code:`%x : T`.

 They may only appear in function literals, and definitions, and have no relation